d-krupke/cpsat-primer/README.md

 Before we dive into any internals, let us take a quick look on a simple application of CP-SAT.
-This example is so simple that you could solve it by hand, but know that CP-SAT would (probably) be fine with you adding a thousand (maybe even ten or hundred-thousand) variables and constraints more.
+This example is so simple that you could solve it by hand, but know that CP-SAT would (probably) be fine with you adding a thousand (maybe even ten- or hundred-thousand) variables and constraints more.
 The basic idea of using CP-SAT is, analogous to MIPs, to define an optimization problem in terms of variables, constraints, and objective function, and then let the solver find a solution for it.
 For people not familiar with this deklarative approach, you can compare it to SQL, where you also just state what data